workbooks/client_lib/README.markdown

   link in that email to allow login to succeed next time."

-Note: Workbooks API adheres to RFC2616 (Hypertext Transfer Protocol HTTP/1.1) with the exception of the WWW-Authenticate header as documented in RFC2617 (HTTP Authentication: Basic and Digest Access Authentication).
+Note: Workbooks API adheres to RFC2616 (Hypertext Transfer Protocol HTTP/1.1) with the exception of the WWW-Authenticate header as documented in <a href="https://tools.ietf.org/html/rfc2617">RFC2617</a> (HTTP Authentication: Basic and Digest Access Authentication).
 The API uses the standard HTTP status codes, but uses JSON to encode more information in the response than is possible within the RFC specifications.

 ##Logout